Free Mental Health Resources

 Photo of smiling man with a beard.
 Text: After traumatic past, man uses innate movements, transforms anxiety to joy.

-A man living with a past of chronic trauma and living with significant anxiety, depression, and a Bipolar diagnosis is now finding balance taking control of his life in all areas.
+A man with a past of chronic trauma and living with significant anxiety, depression, and a Bipolar diagnosis is now finding balance and taking control of his life in all areas.
 See the full case study.

 Thank you to Angela Preston, Occupational Therapist for submitting this case study.